jeremytammik/tbc/a/1939_purge_etransmit.md

 ####<a name="2"></a> eTransmit Documentation

-Lately, a number of questions were raised on eTransmit and 'purge unused', e.g., the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [eTransmit documentation](https://forums.autodesk.com/t5/revit-api-forum/etransmit-documentation/m-p/10949826):
+Lately, a number of questions were raised on eTransmit and 'purge unused', e.g., in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [eTransmit documentation](https://forums.autodesk.com/t5/revit-api-forum/etransmit-documentation/m-p/10949826):